jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-03-05-el-gibbor-tormented.md

 **Other Bands:**

-Sabat - Frost Like Ashes
+Sabat, Fire - Frost Like Ashes

 Ruah - Ascending King